 You can’t ignore the Audeze LCD-2 Rev 2 with multiple iterations and redesigns and new woods.
 Yup it had some QC issues and yes the LCD-3 is “supposedly” better but bang for buck at audiophile level these are very hard to beat for its natural sounding reproduction, superb subterranean bass and now with a cleaner more dynamic treble presentation that some will clearly enjoy (but old V1 fans may not).
 Those with bigger wallets may want to throw in some silver cable to further change the dynamic or run it balanced.
 For $1k it is money very well spent indeed.

 My old favorite and tipping the scales at $1299 it will cost a bit more than the LCD-2 but with the right power amp it sounds glorious, smooth and very addicting.
 The QC issues seemed to have been ironed out and the better understanding of the power requirements means a much more patient audience.
 These scale like no tomorrow and in the hands of a modest amp fall behind the LCD-2 but in the hands of something with about 6-10w per channel or more they take a life and lead of their own.

-Its not the absolute best out there, its not the most expensive or the cheapest but I cant keep this headphone off my head it is that good.
-It ticks most of the boxes I want in a headphone and for the price I think its one of the best headphones for 2012.
-A closed headphone that does not sound closed, wonderful sound stage, articulate if slightly hot uppers and a more coherent bass response than previous AKG incarnations.
-This is my go to headphone for most of my daily listening.
+It is not the absolute best out there, it is not the most expensive or the cheapest but I can’t keep this headphone off my head it is that good.
+It ticks most of the boxes I want in a headphone and for the price, I think its one of the best headphones for 2012.
+A closed headphone that does not sound closed, wonderful soundstage, articulate if slightly hot uppers and a more coherent bass response than previous AKG incarnations.
+This is my go-to headphone for most of my daily listening.
 The K550 responds very well to tube amping also and easy enough to drive out of most portables.
 It just does most things right.
 The fact that the price is $300 for this level of quality is pretty amazing also.
 I just wish it had a hard case but I can forgive this omission when it is on my head so much!